 Rule 322.
-Certificate of correction of Office mistake.
+Certisicate of correction of Office mistake.

 (a) A certificate of correction under 35 U.S.C.
-254, may be issued at the request of the patentee or his assignee and endorsed on the patent itself.
+254, may be issued at the request of the patentee or his assignee.
 Such certificate will not be issued at the request or suggestion of anyone not owning an interest in the patent, nor on motion of the Office, without first notifying the patentee (including any assignee of record) and affording him an opportunity to be heard.